BioVITA: Biological Dataset, Model, and Benchmark for Visual-Textual-Acoustic Alignment¶

 Key Designs¶

-BioVITA Train Dataset Construction:
+1. BioVITA Train Dataset Construction: Tri-modal alignment requires tri-modal paired data

 Loss & Training¶

-- Contrastive learning employs standard InfoNCE-style cross-entropy loss; the temperature hyperparameter \(\tau\) controls the sharpness of the similarity distribution
+- Contrastive learning utilizes a standard InfoNCE-style cross-entropy loss, with a temperature hyperparameter \(\tau\) controlling the sharpness of the similarity distribution.

 Key Experimental Results¶